willb611/UsefulCommands/docker.md

-## Unix docker commands, some may relate to windows
+## Docker commands
+# Start docker service (Ubuntu only?)
+`sudo service docker start`

+## Docker images
 # View downloaded images
 `docker images`

+# Remove intermediate images built during a build
+`docker rmi $(docker images -f "dangling=true" -q)`

+## Containers
-# View active containers
+# View running containers
 `docker ps`

 # Remove all containers not running
 `docker rm $(docker ps -q -f status=exited)`

-# Start docker service -- neccessary to do anything
-`sudo service docker start`

 # Build
-Assuming you are in this directory:
+Assuming you are in the same directory as the project with 'Dockerfile':
-`docker build --no-cache . -t markdownhere:0.1 -t markdownhere:latest`
+`docker build --no-cache --rm . -t <<docker-image-name>>:0.1 -t <<docker-image-name>>:latest`

 # Run
 You can then run it by:
-`docker run markdownhere`
+`docker run --rm docker-image-name`

-# Bash into an image
-You can enter a new bash terminal in the container using:
-`docker exec -i -t <CONTAINER-NAME> /bin/bash`

-### Inspecting status of the docker image and network setup
+# Inspecting status of the docker image and network setup
 `docker inspect <CONTAINER-NAME>`
 `docker network ls`
 `docker network inspect bridge`

-### Example startup command
-# Run Docker, expose the port 9000, delete container image on exit.
-`docker run -p 9000:9000 -rm markdownhere`

-### Remove intermediate containers
-`docker rmi $(docker images -f "dangling=true" -q)`
+# Commands for a running container
+## Start bash shell in running container
+You can enter a new bash terminal in the container using:
+`docker exec -i -t <CONTAINER-NAME> /bin/bash`

+## Copy file from docker container